dotnet/machinelearning-samples/samples/fsharp/getting-started/Clustering_CustomerSegmentation/README.md

 In this case, `TextLoader` doesn't define explicitly each column, but declares a `Features` property made by the first 32 columns of the file; also declares the property `LastName` to the value of the last column.

 Then, you need to apply some transformations to the data:
-1) Add a PCA column, using the `mlContext.Transforms.Projection.ProjectToPrincipalComponents("Features", "PCAFeatures", rank = 2)` Estimator, passing as parameter `rank = 2`, which means that we are reducing the features from 32 to 2 dimensions (*x* and *y*)
+1) Add a PCA column, using the `mlContext.Transforms.Projection.ProjectToPrincipalComponents("PCAFeatures", "Features", rank = 2)` Estimator, passing as parameter `rank = 2`, which means that we are reducing the features from 32 to 2 dimensions (*x* and *y*)

 2) Transform LastName using `OneHotEncodingEstimator`